 Alaska Indigenous provides critical commentary on the pertinent social, economic, and political affairs of Indigenous peoples in Alaska.
-We also hope this blog becomes a point of access to research about Indigenous communities through our Publications page.
-Alaska has the largest proportion of Indigenous residents in the U.S. (15 percent of the population), and we live in ten cultural regions and speak 19 languages.
+Alaska has the largest proportion of Indigenous residents in the U.S. (15 percent of the population), and we live in ten cultural regions and speak 20 languages.
 We are a major economic and political force in the state and country.

 Starting in 2020 the blog will curate Alaska climate change adaptation information.
 The rate which climate change is affecting the whole state has become staggering, and the blog will attempt to form a clearinghouse of pertinent information to help stakeholders address important climate change events.

 Contact information: alaskaindigenous(at)gmail.com

 Scott Pruitt, EPA director, had this in his statement to Congress Dec.
 7, 2017: “EPA will enhance its direct implementation of federal environmental laws on Native American lands where tribes have not taken on